 Gemstone simulants are not gemstones at all.
 They are an entirely different substance that merely bears a resemblance to a gemstone.
 A “simulated sapphire” has nothing to do with corundum, and most likely is just blue glass.
 Simulated gemstones should not be equated with natural or synthetic gemstones in price or desirability.

 Did you buy a gemstone knowing that it had been enhanced?
 How was this information communicated to you?
 Does knowing that most gemstones are enhanced change the way you perceive them?
 Tell us your opinion on gemstone enhancements now.

-Read other posts from the Introduction to Gemstones series.
+Read more about how to distinguish between simulants, created and natural gemstones or other posts from the Introduction to Gemstones series.